filecoin-project/lotus/metrics/README.md

 2. Navigate to "Home" > "Dashboards" > Click the drop down menu in the "New" button and select "Import"
 3. Paste any of the existing dashboards in lotus/metrics/grafana into the "Import via panel json" panel.
 4. Click "Load"
+5. Select the Prometheus datasource you created earlier
+6. Click "Import"

 # Collect system metrics using node_exporter